for Veterans and the Public

 Should I get tested?

-The HCV test is available for all Veterans enrolled in VA health care.
+The hepatitis C test is available for all Veterans enrolled in VA health care.
 See the printable HCV testing handout for information about getting tested at a VA facility.

 If you are at risk for HCV, you should consider getting tested.
 You have to get blood tests to find out if you have HCV because the symptoms of hepatitis C infection often are very mild.
 In fact, you may not have any symptoms at all.

-If you are diagnosed with hepatitis C, get the health care and support you need.
-The good news is that new treatments for hepatitis C are able to cure most people in about 12 weeks.
+If you are diagnosed with hepatitis C, new treatments for hepatitis C are able to cure most people in about 12 weeks.

 What Tests Do I Need?